sebastian-altamirano/setup-scripts/README.md

 ## Customization

+In both `/windows` and `/linux` we can find the `settings.json` file and the `/config` and `/app-settings` directories.

+### `settings.json`

-In both `/windows` and `/linux` we can find the `/config` and `/app-settings` directories, which we can use to customize some tasks performed during the installation process without the need to modify the scripts.
+It is a configuration file allows us to customize some tasks performed during the installation process without the need to modify the scripts.

+### `/app-settings`

+Some applications store their settings inside one or many configuration files.
+The purpose of this folder is to store these settings so that they can be copied to their destination path during the installation process.

+The `settingsPaths` property, located within the aforementioned `settings.json` file, contains a list of objects that store the source resource name and destination path of these settings.
+On Windows the destination path may include PowerShell environment variables, such as `$env:AppData`.

 ### `/config`

 It contains configuration files that are used during the installation process and have no use once the installation is complete.

-### `app-settings`

-Some applications store their settings inside one or several files.
-The purpose of this folder is to store these settings so that they can be copied to their destination path during the installation process.

-The `settings-paths.json` file, located inside `/config`, stores the source resource name and the destination path of these settings.
-On Windows the value of `destination` may include PowerShell environment variables, such as `$env:AppData`.